This document is effective from November 2017.

 Organisers must make players in their competitions aware that this data will be forwarded to the ECF as a condition of them entering their competition.

-3. Games submitted for grading to the ECF will be graded in the category defined by the time limits of that game, subject to conforming to these rules and the membership and game fee requirements.
-Games submitted by the ECF for FIDE rating will also be graded by the ECF, except for Blitz games.
+3. Games submitted for grading to the ECF will be graded in the category appropriate to the time limits of that game, as follows –

 4. The following types of game are ineligible for grading –